jriguera/ansible-ironic-standalone/README.md

  playbook.
 When it runs, it will power off the server and remove it from Ironic.
  It does not trigger additional cleaning steps like wipe the disks.
  * `site.yml` and `add-vbox.yml` just for a demo with Vagrant, see below.
- * `setup-ironic-boshregistry.yml` is the same as `setup-ironic` plus a Lua implementation for BOSH Registry using Nginx or OpenResty (in Centos/RH).
+ * `setup-ironic-boshregistry.yml` does the same as `setup-ironic` plus deploys a Lua implementation for BOSH Registry API using Nginx or OpenResty (in Centos/RHEL).

 Notes: